mfisher87/mfisher87.github.io/content/posts/technique-specifications/index.md

 critical for producing specifications that are useful.

+### Accessibility

+Specifications are, I think, seen as a lot of work, but that shouldn't be a reason we can't have them.
+Conda Forge, for example, has tens of thousands of conda packages that are maintained by volunteers.
+Packaging is a lot of work, too.
+I feel that the key to success is making this work more accessible by providing quality support.

 ### Version control

 Specifications should be written in Markdown and version-controlled on GitHub to